 Where does the dwarf mongoose live?

 Mongooses are found in most parts of Africa.
-They can be found in a variety of habitats, including forests and semiarid areas.
+They can be found in a variety of habitats ranging from forests and woodlands to semi-arid areas.

-Tags: Botswana, DRC, Kenya, Mozambique, Namibia, South Africa, Tanzania, Uganda, Zambia, East Africa, Southern Africa, Kazungula, Kilimanjaro, Limpopo, Samburu, Virunga, Zambezi, Dwarf Mongoose
+Tags: Dwarf Mongoose, Botswana, DRC, Ethiopia, Kenya, Mozambique, Namibia, South Africa, Tanzania, Uganda, Zambia, Kazungula, Kilimanjaro, Limpopo, Maasai Steppe, Samburu, Virunga, Zambezi, East Africa

 View Africa | Habitat

 As the name would imply, this species is the smallest of the African mongooses.
 There are two species of the dwarf mongoose — common dwarf mongoose and desert dwarf mongoose.
 They are stocky, with a fairly short, pointed muzzle and a long, fluffy tail.
 Their fur color varies but they are usually speckled brown, reddish, or greyish in color.

 Despite its small size, the dwarf mongoose is carnivorous.

 They consume small rodents, reptiles, young birds, eggs, termites, locusts, beetles, grubs, larvae, and spiders.
 They may also include fruit in their diet.
 Most of the day is spent looking for food among the brush, leaves, and rocks.